Snowflake Partner Connect¶

 Click the Connect button below the partner description to initiate creating a trial account with the partner and connecting the partner application to Snowflake.

 Note that connecting a partner application with Snowflake automatically creates a set of related objects in Snowflake, including a database, warehouse, default user, and custom role.
 The partner application uses these objects when reading from or writing to your account.

 Security Roles, Users, and Objects Created by the Partner¶

 During the connection process, the partner application creates the following objects:

-To enable PC_<partner_name>_ROLE to access objects owned/granted to other roles, grant these other roles to the role.
+To enable access objects owned/granted to other roles, grant the other roles to PC_<partner_name>_ROLE.

-If you use Network Policies to restrict access to your Snowflake account based on user IP address, you must add the partner IP addresses to the list of allowed IP addresses for your active account policy.
-For instructions, see Modifying a Network Policy.
+If you use Network Policies to restrict access to your Snowflake account based on user IP address, you must whitelist the partner IP addresses (i.e. add them to the list of allowed IP addresses for the active network policy for your account).
+For detailed instructions, see Modifying a Network Policy.

-The following table indicates the IP addresses for each partner or links to a page on the partner site for this information:
+The following table lists the IP addresses for each partner or provides links to pages on the partner sites for this information: